 Enter the text you want to add.

 Check this box to allow people using your effect to customize the text.
-When checked, you may add a placeholder using the placeholder field indicating that the text is editable.
+When checked, you can add a placeholder using the placeholder field indicating that the text is editable.
 Find out more.

-Insert a token into the Text box to show personalized text using mobile device data, like current city or the day of the week, in your project.
+Insert a token into the Text box to show personalized text using mobile device data, like current city or the day of the week.
 Find out more about adding dynamic text.